rohithbaggu56-dot/SOC-Incident-Investigation-Splunk/README.md

 ## Overview

-This project documents a full SOC-style incident investigation performed in a controlled home lab environment using Splunk Enterprise, Windows Event Logs, Azure NSG controls, and external threat intelligence validation.
+This project documents a full SOC-style incident investigation performed in a controlled home lab environment using Splunk Enterprise, Windows Security Event Logs, Azure NSG controls, and external threat intelligence validation.

-The investigation focused on identifying and analyzing real-world brute-force and password spraying activity targeting an internet-exposed Windows Server VM.
+The investigation focused on identifying and analyzing real-world brute-force and password spraying activity targeting an intentionally internet-exposed Windows Server VM.

 Over multiple weeks, the lab collected authentic attack telemetry from external systems attempting unauthorized authentication against exposed RDP services.

+---

 ## Disclaimer

 This project was conducted in a controlled home lab environment for educational and defensive security purposes only.

 ---

 ## Lab Architecture

-- Windows Server 2022 VM exposed to internet
+* Windows Server 2022 VM intentionally exposed to the internet within a controlled home lab environment
-- Splunk Enterprise used for log ingestion and analysis
+* Splunk Enterprise used for centralized log ingestion, monitoring, and analysis
-- Windows Security Event Logs forwarded to Splunk
+* Windows Security Event Logs ingested into Splunk Enterprise
-- Azure NSG rules used for containment
+* Azure NSG rules used for containment and RDP access restriction
-- VirusTotal used for threat intelligence enrichment
+* VirusTotal used for external threat intelligence enrichment and IP validation

+---

-# Environment
+## Environment

 | Component           | Technology                      |
 | ------------------- | ------------------------------- |